 Sagan is a strict yoga practitioner for core strength and can pull off quite a few unbelievable moves.
 Sagan isn’t the only proponent of yoga in the pro peloton, either.

 Bradley Wiggins famously championed the practice of yoga on the way to his first Tour de France win in 2012.

 Taylor Phinney has called it indispensable to his training regimen.
 Here are some of the yoga poses that Phinney practices that have helped him both on and off the bike.

 This is what Phinney has to say about yoga.

 “I do yoga out of necessity to return a sense of balance to my body and mind.
 While cycling all day is liberating and beautiful in its own right, adapting your asymmetrical body to a symmetrical piece of carbon or titanium (or steel for you badasses) for hours on end causes unforgiving misalignment that can only be remedied off the bike.
 Yoga is not a workout, yoga is whatever you want it to be.

 Simplicity is key in this restoration process.
 Move with your breath and listen to your body, your overall intention will sculpt itself and continue to evolve as you move.
 All you have to do is show up and honor yourself.” – Taylor Phinney

-Cadel Evans, the first Australian to ever win the Tour de France in 2011, credited yoga with helping him to achieve his famous flat-back aerodynamic position on the bike which aided him greatly in flat stages and time trials.
+Cadel Evans, the first Australian to ever win the Tour de France in 2011, credited yoga with helping him achieve his famous flat-back aerodynamic position on the bike, which aided him greatly in flat stages and time trials.

 Next time you’re perusing a gallery of photos from pro team training camps, take a moment to notice that nearly every one of them practice some form of yoga.